 Our mission is to challenge, encourage, and celebrate undergraduate students who pursue a path of academic excellence on their way to becoming advanced scholars, working professionals, creative artists, and/or community leaders.
 We do this through innovative and engaging classroom settings, living communities, and special events that promote a love for inquiry, learning, and exposition.
 Our Honors College welcomes students who are able to thrive in a reading, writing, and research oriented environment and who want to be encouraged and challenged by their peers and our Honors Faculty.

 The UMass Lowell Honors Program began in 1995.
 Instrumental in its creation were Eric Sheldon, Eugene Mellican, Robert Kunzendorf, and Jacqueline Moloney.
-Over the years, there have been eight directors, two associate directors and many Honors Coordinators including Elizabeth Donaghey, Veronica Gadbois, Kristen Rhyner, and Brooke Crossman.
+Many have played a leading role in supporting Honors over the years, including several directors and associate directors, as well as many Honors Coordinators including Elizabeth Donaghey, Veronica Gadbois, Kristen Rhyner, and Brooke Crossman.